 There are some pretty big benefits for marketers.
 It enables you to take advantage of much larger data sources than you could with a purely human team, and it also lets you make sense of chaotic, complicated data signals from multiple sources.
 Deep Learning is already used in self-driving technology, to scan for cancer, and — in RTB House’s case — to power marketing campaigns.

-This has proven effective in the real world.
 For example, we were able to use Deep Learning to help Debenhams reach 7 million unique users with a benchmark beating 69% video completion rate (VCR).
-We also helped the classifieds platform Gumtree double their conversion rate, and have helped many other companies find success in their marketing campaigns.
+We also helped the classifieds platform Gumtree double their conversion rate and have helped many other companies find success in their marketing campaigns.

-A datadriven strategy combines culture and technology
+A data-driven approach combines culture and technology

 If you want to learn more about how RTB House can help you implement a data-driven strategy powered by Deep Learning, reach out to our team today.